-Looking at data from ABI for the previous two years, house insurance prices were slightly higher in 2015 at £308 a year.
+Looking at data from ABI for the previous two years, average house insurance cost was slightly higher in 2016 at £306 a year, 2015 at £308 a year.
 In 2014 it was noticeably lower at £291 for an annual policy.

 The overall trend seems to be that home insurance premiums have gone up slightly over the last few years.

-The AA report uses a method called the AA Shoparound index.
+The AA report is based on 750 quotes from 54 insurers, brokers and schemes.
+It uses a method called the AA Shoparound index.
 This is an average of the five cheapest premiums quoted from a broker, the direct market and price comparison sites.
 It uses a 'nationwide basket of risks' it says is representative of the market, meaning it can accurately track quarterly price.

 The difference in how ABI and the AA collect data may account for the discrepancy in results.

-According to the same AA report, Scotland saw the biggest premium fall in the last quarter of 2016: costs fell by 1.1% to £150.40.
+According to the same AA report, London and South saw the biggest premium increase in the second quarter of 2018: costs went up by 1.3% to £175.77.

-The cheapest region to insure is the West and the West Country, even though premiums rose by 0.3%, with the average price at £146.58.
-The most expensive area was London and the South East, with an average premium of £165.93.
+The cheapest region to insure is the West and the West Country, with the average price at £151.
+The most expensive area was London and the South East, with an average premium of £175.77.

 What factors could have affected home insurance premium trends?

-According to the AA report, several factors could have influenced the slight rise in home insurance over the years.
+According to the AA report, several factors could have influenced the slight rise in the price of home insurance over the years.
 This includes uncertainty over the impact of Brexit, which resulted in a weaker pound.

-What factors affect the cost of my home insurance premium?
+What factors affect the cost of my house insurance premium?

-- The policy you choose There are generally three types of home insurance policy: buildings, contents, and combined buildings and contents.
+The policy you choose There are generally three types of home insurance policy: buildings, contents, and combined buildings and contents.
 Each will cost varying amounts depending on the cover levels you set.
-Generally, a combined policy is the most expensive of the three.
+Generally, a combined house insurance policy is the most expensive of the three.

-- Your excess level Lots of insurers will let you set your own voluntary excess.
+Your excess level Lots of insurers will let you set your own voluntary excess.
 This is usually on top of any compulsory excess the insurer has set.
-While a higher excess can bring down your premium, remember that if you do have to make a claim you will have to pay this amount, so make sure it's affordable.
+While a higher excess can bring down the cost of your house insurance, remember that if you do have to make a claim you will have to pay this amount, so make sure it's affordable.